bigtoga/Examples/DSci - Statistics/Basics of statistics/Outlier Detection/Overview of outlier detection techniques.md

    - When to use: unsupervised ML
    - Unique characteristics: since you don’t pass in `k`, it can handle datasets with larger than normal anomalies
    - sklearn: http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html
+- angle-based outlier detection (ABOD)
+   - Useful in high dimensionality
+- Lowest Correlation Integral (LOCI)
+   - When to use: looking for outliers within your outliers

 # How to compare
 1. AUC and processing time